 - understand asset classes and risk

-- review your investment options, then
+- review your investment options

 - make your choice.